Buxom Instagram Model Bethany Lily April Goes Braless, Flaunting Sideboob In Five Titillating Snaps

-Bethany Lily April looked smoking hot in her latest Instagram share.
+Bethany Lily April looked smoking-hot in her latest Instagram share.
 The model proved that she looked good in anything, even an oversized vest, and could still rake in the numbers.
-In fact, the image has already garnered over 30,000 likes in just over an hour.
+The image has already garnered over 30,000 likes in just over an hour.

 Bethany Goes Braless & Wears No Pants

 The influencer rocked a gray vest that had deep cutouts at the sides.
-The crewneck t-shirt allowed her to show off her upper torso and a generous amount of sideboob.
+The crew neck T-shirt allowed her to show off her upper torso and a generous amount of sideboob.
 Not only was Bethany braless, but she also didn’t wear any pants.
 However, the garment covered her booty and the top of her thighs.

-Bethany styled her hair in a side part and allowed her blond tresses to cascade down her back and shoulders in soft, loose waves.
-Her only visible accessory was a single delicate earring that she wore on her left earlobe.
+Bethany styled her hair in a side-part and allowed her blond tresses to cascade down her back and shoulders in soft, loose waves.
+Her only visible accessory was a single delicate earring that she wore in her left earlobe.

 The 24-year-old posed indoors for the provocative shots.
 It appeared as if she was posing in a living room with a TV and bench in the background.